 Promotional literature was issued by nationalist Web pages to announce the Tuesday event.
 Nationwide commemorations began on Saturday and concluded Tuesday, when right-wing members entered the Hibiya Public Hall at roughly 3 p.m.

 A framed, black-and-white photo of Yamaguchi was quickly propped at the front of the stage.
-Three minutes later, the lead representative of the Otoya Yamaguchi Memorial Association uttered a short prayer as the members of the contingent bowed their heads (see above).
+Three minutes later, the lead representative of the Otoya Yamaguchi Memorial Association uttered a short prayer as the members of the contingent bowed their heads (see at right).

 “We are here to honor Yamaguchi’s deliverance of justice to Asanuma,” added Dai Nippon Aikoku-to’s Funakawa.